adamjohnsnow/video-chat/README.md

-## Else R&D Developer Challenge
+## Developer Challenge

 So we can get to know you better and understand your technical skills in more detail, we'd like to see how you tackle new challenges.

-*Note: This task should take approximately 3 - 4 hours.
-If you're finding it's taking longer than that, please feel free to pause where you are and submit what you have, and add some notes to document where you got to and indicate what your next steps would be.*
+_Note: This task should take approximately 3 - 4 hours.
+If you're finding it's taking longer than that, please feel free to pause where you are and submit what you have, and add some notes to document where you got to and indicate what your next steps would be._

 ### Preparation